PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 arguments, scope identity, and instrumented order before switching it to a delegate, validate sequentially, commit and push, and do not create a pull request.

+## Explicit terminal clamp/unary/ReLU orchestration: completed state

+The characterized cluster now delegates to `passes/terminal_clamp_unary_relu_orchestration.py`.
+A frozen `TerminalClampUnaryReLUContext` contains only ModelIR, layout state, and diagnostics.
+The three cleanup owners are imported directly from `graph_cleanup` and `layout_transpose`; the phase module does not import the central lowerer.

+`TERMINAL_CLAMP_UNARY_RELU_PASS_IDS` declares the exact three-step order.
+Each builder call creates one fresh `ModelIRPassStateScope` from the context's ModelIR/layout pair and attaches the identical scope object, ModelIR, layout, and diagnostics to all three immutable invocations.
+The shared executor validates every ID before running an owner.
+The canonicalization-order comment was moved with the second invocation rather than discarded.

+The historical helper is now a four-line delegate, and its sole zero-argument top-level call remains between the same layout-gated singleton-reshape and SINet terminal-layout boundaries.
+Architecture accounting combines the three stable IDs with remaining direct runner calls.
+The runtime efficiency fixture now executes the explicit phase runner itself and still proves one graph-index build followed by two scope reuses.

+Sequential validation completed as follows:

+- focused terminal clamp/unary/ReLU orchestration: `7 passed in 0.59s`;
+- focused orchestration, ordered architecture, and pass-efficiency:
+  `285 passed in 19.09s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 10.71s` (`32` plus `11`);
+- targeted Ruff, Python compilation, formatting, and whitespace checks: passed; two moved cleanup imports were removed and the central lowerer now retains exactly its two pre-existing F401 findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, runtime pass order, invocation multiplicity, shared-scope efficiency, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory and characterize the neighboring `_run_terminal_singleton_maxpool_reshape_pass_pair` before changing production code.
+Freeze both cleanup calls, their shared per-invocation `ModelIRPassStateScope`, all ModelIR/layout/diagnostics arguments, repetition, and outer boundaries.
+Validate sequentially, commit and push, and do not create a pull request.